 Britain's largest reptile is shy by nature and wary of humans.

-Regrettably, many casual observers who are lucky enough to glimpse a grass snake are afraid of it, perhaps confusing this harmless reptile with the venomous adder.
+Sadly many people who are lucky enough to glimpse a grass snake are afraid of it, perhaps confusing this harmless reptile with the venomous adder.
 The grey/green grass snake is a placid, sun-loving creature that enjoys basking on grassy banks on warm summer days.

-If frightened, the grass snake will either turn and run or 'play dead', an impressive performance that can involve the snake writhing onto its back and lolling its tongue out of its mouth.
+If frightened, the grass snake will either turn and run, or 'play dead', which is an impressive performance that can involve the snake writhing onto its back and lolling its tongue out of its mouth.

-Grass snakes are equally happy on land and in water, and walkers may spot them basking in the sun on the towpaths, or swimming across the canal.
+Equally happy on land and in water, grass snakes can be spotted basking in the sun on the towpaths or swimming across the canal.